Listener Feedback: The Environment

 And of course, what environmental feedback episode would be complete without passionate political reactions to the episode on the science and politics of global warming?
 Writing the episode, I worked hard to be as non-partisan as possible, and to appeal to as broad an audience as possible, since it's such an important subject.
 I even managed not to make any statements about whether anthropogenic global warming is real or not, but advised people how to steer clear of your political party's opinion and instead learn the scientific consensus for yourself.
 Nevertheless, here's what I got from Joe Joey Joe Joe from "MERICA":

-(He then gave a link to an article on Breitbart, a conservative political publication, instead of a link to an article from a scientific publication.)
+(He then gave a link to an article on Breitbart, an extremist political publication, instead of a link to an article from a scientific publication.)

 In short, yes; climate scientists are better at the craft of climate science than are political pundits.
 The article he linked to was about the global warming denial report published by the NIPCC, the "Nongovernmental International Panel on Climate Change", a group founded not to do any science, but simply to compile and promote the tiny 3% minority of published science that contradicts the overwhelming 97% consensus.
 It was created by the Heartland Institute, an extremely conservative political think tank.
 I'm not saying conservative or liberal is good or bad; I'm saying this particular source is purely a political one, not a scientific one.